capitangolo/kubeernetes-web/content/blog/2023-08-08-kubernetes-1-28/index.md

 draft: false
 ---

-Kubernetes 1.28 will be out soon, and it brings 44 new or improved enhancements.
+**Kubernetes 1.28** will be out soon, and it brings 44 new or improved enhancements:

-By type:
 - **19** are new or improved **Alpha** enhancements that you can start testing.
 - **14** are **Beta** enhancements, enabled by default from now on.
 - **11** enhancements are considered **Stable**, and ready for prime time.

-This version bring exciting security and quality of life improvements.
+This version bring exciting quality of life improvements.
 Let's tap into them.

 ## The Hot and Cool {#hot}